Requirements & Credit Information

 Calculus AB or Calculus BC

-Recommended course sequence to prepare for exam: Geometry ; Algebra 2 ; Precalculus; and Calculus
+Recommended course sequence to prepare for the exam: Geometry ; Algebra 2 ; Precalculus; and Calculus

 Suggested test-prep strategies: Students should study old AP tests, available online.
 In April of the year in which the exam will be taken, students should review major topics from the course.